anantnrg/anantnrg.github.io/content/posts/rust-for-noobs-01.md

 If everything went according to plan, then it should print "Hello World!" in your terminal window.
 Congratulations:partying_face:, you just made your first program in Rust!

+In the next part of this guide, we'll see how this actually works. `:wq`